 Inventory: It refers to the sold and sales shows in the income statement under the COGS.

 Beginning Inventory: It refers to the inventory that remains from the previous year that means the inventory which was not sold last year.

 It is a very important metric for the financial statement.
 Because it subtracted from the company’s revenue to calculate the gross profit of the company.
 Gross profit is an important facet of the company that tells us how well-organized the company managing its labor, and supplies in the productions.

-From the above explanation about the chart of accounts in QuickBooks, we conclude that QuickBooks represent and organize the accounts of the company.
-In which we can find out about the assets, liabilities, expenses, income, shareholders, gross profit of the company.
-By reading this blog we can understand the chart of accounts from the QuickBooks.
-For instance, you can find out the expenses, income and calculate the gross profit by calculating the COGS.
+From the above explanation about the Chart of Accounts in QuickBooks, we conclude that QB represents and organizes the accounts of the company.
+In which we can also find out about the assets, liabilities, expenses, income, shareholders, gross profit of the company.
+By reading this blog we can understand the chart of accounts from the QB.
+However, you can find out the expenses, income, and calculate the gross profit by calculating the COGS.